 We need to talk about distracted driving.
 In 2012 it was made illegal for drivers of commercial vehicles to operate mobile devices while their vehicle is moving.
-Mobile devices include cell phones, Personal Digital Assistants (PDAs), converged devices, texting devices, computers and other mobile electronic devices.
+Mobile devices include mobile phones, Personal Digital Assistants (PDAs), converged devices, texting devices, computers and other mobile electronic devices.

 Substance Abuse (67 mins)

 In 1991, the United States Congress passed the Omnibus Transportation Employee Testing Act.
-The act, enforced by the many agencies of the U.S. Department of Transportation (DOT), is the reason why your company is required to have a drug and alcohol-testing program.
+The act, enforced by the many agencies of the US Department of Transportation (DOT), is the reason why your company is required to have a drug and alcohol-testing programme.
 It's also the reason for this course and any other alcohol training opportunities you've likely received.
 The DOT requires that all employees receive substance training.
 Company management is responsible for providing this education at no cost to their employees.

 Deskercises (12 mins)